-The members' contribution to the Fund meet the definition of puttable instruments classified as financial liability under MFRS 132 "Financial Instruments: Presentation".
+The members' contributions to the Fund meet the definition of puttable instruments classified as financial liability under MFRS 132 "Financial Instruments: Presentation".

-The Fund issues cancellable units, comprising two classes of units, known respectively as the Class A and Class C, which are cancelled at the members' option and which do not have identical features subject to restrictions as stipulated in the Disclosure Documents and Securities Commission ("SC") Guidelines on Private Retirement Scheme.
+The Fund issues cancellable units, comprising two classes of units, known respectively as the Class A and Class C, which are cancelled at the member's option and which do not have identical features, subject to restrictions as stipulated in the Disclosure Document and Securities Commission Guidelines on Private Retirement Schemes.
 The units are classified as financial liabilities.
-Cancellable units can be put back to the Fund at any time for cash equal to a proportionate share of the Fund's net asset value of respective classes.
+Cancellable units can be put back to the Fund at any time for cash equal to a proportionate share of the Fund's net asset value of the respective classes.
 The outstanding units are carried at the redemption amount that is payable at the date of the statement of financial position if the member exercises the right to put back the unit to the Fund.

-Units are created and cancelled at the members' option at prices based on the Fund's net asset value per unit of respective classes at the close of business on the relevant dealing day.
-The Fund's net asset value per unit of respective classes is calculated by dividing the net assets attributable to members of respective classes with the total number of outstanding units of respective classes.
+Units are created and cancelled at the member's option at prices based on the Fund's net asset value per unit of the respective classes at the close of business on the relevant dealing day.
+The Fund's net asset value per unit of the respective classes is calculated by dividing the net assets attributable to members of the respective classes with the total number of outstanding units of the respective classes.